apmnt/postalservice-python/README.md

 - `get_search_results_async(params: dict) -> SearchResults`: Fetches data asynchronously using the provided parameters, parses the response (asynchronously, if needed), and returns the results as SearchResults object.

 ## todo
-- YJP support
+- Rakuten support
-- Filter by brand
 - General improvements to structure of the library
-- Support for getting intermediate/temporary results for slow sites like Fril
+- Support for multiple sizes for sites where only one size is possible to select at a time